Eacred/eacrdata/README.md

 │   │                     communicating exchange rate data with rateserver.
-│   └── rateserver      rateserver app, which runs an exchange bot for collecting │                         exchange rate data, and a gRPC server for providing this │                         data to multiple clients like ecrdata.
+│   └── rateserver      rateserver app, which runs an exchange bot for collecting │                         exchange rate data, and a gRPC server for providing this │                         data to multiple clients like eacrdata.
 ├── dev                 Shell scripts for maintenance and deployment.
 ├── docs                Extra documentation.
 ├── exchanges           Package exchanges implements a bot for gathering data